Eclectic-Sheep/sheeprl/howto/configs.md

 python sheeprl.py exp=dreamer_v3_100k_ms_pacman
 ```

+> [!WARNING]
+>
+> The default hyperparameters specified in the configs gathered by the experiment config (in this example the hyperparameters specified by the `sheeprl/configs/exp/dreamer_v3.yaml`, `sheeprl/configs/env/atari.yaml` and all the configs coming with them) will be overwritten by the values in the current config whenever a naming collision happens, for example when the same field is defined in both configurations.
+Those naming collisions will be resolved by keeping the value defined in the current config.
+This behaviour is specified by letting the `_self_` keyword be the last one in the `defaults` list.

 ### Fabric

 These configurations control the parameters to be passed to the [Fabric object](https://lightning.ai/docs/fabric/stable/api/generated/lightning.fabric.fabric.Fabric.html#lightning.fabric.fabric.Fabric).
-With those one can control whether to run the experiments on multiple devices, on which accelerator and with thich precision.
+With those one can control whether to run the experiments on multiple devices, on which accelerator and with which precision.
 For more information please have a look at the [Lightning documentation page](https://lightning.ai/docs/fabric/stable/api/fabric_args.html#).

 ### Hydra